carlos8f/salty/README.md

 ### Features

+- supports anonymous-sender or signed/verified messaging
+- sharable pubkey string that can fit in a single tweet
+- fast, streaming encryption over large (multi-GB) files
+- public signing/verifying with detached signatures
 - AES-256 protected PEM format for wallets
-- sharable pubkey string that can fit in a single tweet
-- supports anonymous or signed/verified messaging
-- streaming encryption over large (multi-GB) files
 - comparable to `gpg` in performance
 - MIT-licensed